Washington football Week 11 preview: It’s No. 1 vs. No. 2 as Joe Burrow meets Chase Young

 Despite Apke’s minimal playing time as a reserve — he played 27 defensive snaps in relief last weekend — Rivera said he has shown growth.

-“Getting back on the field last week and seeing him go out and play, it’s been good for him, it really has,” Rivera said.
+“Getting back on the field last week and seeing him go out and play, it’s been good for him.
+It really has,” Rivera said.
 “And he’s really taken advantage of the opportunity.
 He’s still a young guy who hasn’t played a lot of football but is playing some and doing a good job.
 You do see some growth, and obviously now is a chance to see if he’s going to grow some more.”

 More important for Washington is that the latest shuffle doesn’t lead to more mistakes — the defense has allowed the most plays of 40-plus yards (11) and has missed the fourth-most tackles (81), per Sportradar.

 Three Bengals position coaches will be absent for coronavirus-related reasons.
 Safeties coach Robert Livingston will miss his first game, while wide receivers coach Bob Bicknell and cornerbacks coach Steve Jackson will miss their second.
-Cincinnati will have younger coaches handle the receivers and safeties, and defensive coordinator Lou Anarumo will work with the cornerbacks.
+Cincinnati will have younger coaches handle the wide receivers and safeties, and defensive coordinator Lou Anarumo will work with the cornerbacks.
 Head coach Zac Taylor told reporters that the assistants’ absence from practice during the week was as concerning as it will be Sunday.

 Injury report: Left tackle Cornelius Lucas, who did not practice this week after suffering an ankle injury last weekend, has been ruled out.
 When Lucas left the game in Detroit, Washington moved right tackle Morgan Moses to the left side and inserted David Sharpe on the right.
 That plan will remain in place.
 Defensive end Ryan Anderson (knee) and linebacker Jared Norris (hamstring) will also be sidelined, and kicker Dustin Hopkins (groin), wide receivers Dontrelle Inman (hamstring) and Isaiah Wright (illness), and long snapper Nick Sundberg (illness) are questionable.